-- i.
-Improve our business: We will continue to improve customer outcomes through the introduction of new disclosures, the provision of new products and services, focusing on the quality of our IFAs with whom we work with and continuing to drive up the engagement of our people within our business. - ii.
-Grow our business: In recent years we established a new life company in The Bahamas and entered into a strategic alliance with Union Insurance in the UAE.
-We have acquired the necessary licence and approvals to access the Japanese market.
+i.
+Improve our business: We will continue to improve customer outcomes through the introduction of new disclosures, the provision of new products and services, focusing on the quality of our IFAs with whom we work with and continuing to drive up the engagement of our people within our business.

+- ii.
+Grow our business: We have acquired the necessary licence and approvals to access the Japanese market and have made significant progress developing a distribution opportunity for our Japanese proposition.
 We will continue to seek out opportunities for locally licenced business in other targeted jurisdictions over the coming years. - iii.
-Future-proof our business: We actively consider new and innovative technologies, propositions and business models.
-It remains critical to support the online and digital needs of our clients alongside improving organisational efficiency and scalability.
+Future-proof our business: We actively consider new and innovative technologies, propositions and business models, and have recently launched our new policy administration system.